"No! What ARE you kidses? Look at you! With those ears and those tails... That's not normal! I mean what ARE you?"

 - Eugene the Jeep from Popeye comics looks like a dog sized, yellow, spotted, ambiguous looking cat-thing with a big, lightbulb-looking nose.
 Meanwhile, the animated cartoons define him as some sort of dog.

-- Not to mention the Chao.
+- The Chao in Sonic the Hedgehog.
 Small blue creatures with teardrop shaped heads, a connection to an ancient deity, and the ability to evolve based on what animals are around them.

 - Several of the potential students in Magician's Quest: Mysterious Times/Enchanted Folk and the School of Wizardry don't have any readily identifiable species.
 While many of them are based on animals (or plants, or inanimate objects), some of them are just... things.
 Good examples include the "cupcake girls" (human-ish yet not all that human girls with cupcakes/ice cream/something on their heads), Matthew the cat/dog/bear critter, and Matt the... the... err, alien?
 It's not very clear.